OmniFocus Tags Directory

 Location-Based NotificationsOmniFocus Location Tag

-You can optionally be notified when you’re near these locations by tapping on Location in the inspector and specifying a physical location or search.
-For example, here’s a tag called “HiVE Vancouver” that’s used to identify all of the actions that need to be done at this location.
+For example, a “HiVE Vancouver” tag identifies all the actions that can only be done at this location.
 It’s associated with the HiVE’s location in Vancouver’s Gastown neighbourhood, and notifications are set to trigger when arriving within a short distance of this co-working space.

 ↑ Table of Contents